-The Parish Plan Steering Group would like to extend thanks to everyone in the Parish who has responded during the first stages of consultation.
-In particular, the Steering Group would like to acknowledge the support provided by the following: Burton Bradstock Parish Council, the National Trust, West Dorset District Council, Dorset AONB team, Jurassic Coast Team, Dorset County Council Countryside Service, Dorset Community Action, Neighbourhood Watch, Bridport Community Police, the Environment Agency, West Dorset Area Transport Action Group (WATAG), SWEDBAG and Knight, Kavanagh and Page Consultants for assistance with drafting this consultation document.
+The Parish Plan Steering Group would like to thank everyone who has given their time, support and help in producing this plan.
+In particular, the Steering Group would like to acknowledge the support provided by the following: Burton Bradstock Parish Council, the National Trust, West Dorset District Council, Dorset AONB team, Jurassic Coast Team, Dorset County Council Countryside Service, Dorset Community Action, Neighbourhood Watch, Bridport Community Police, the Environment Agency, West Dorset Area Transport Action Group (WATAG), SWEDBAG and Knight, Kavanagh and Page Consultants for assistance with developing and drafting the text.